 Easy, right?
 And it’s easy for the people you invite; all they have to do is invite more people to show up.
 If you and your contacts spread the word and really encourage people to come, you could end up meeting dozens of new, interesting and maybe even valuable contacts.

-Your turn!
-What easy ideas do you have for networking?
+What other ideas do you have for networking?
 Let us know in the comments below!

 Leave a Reply